pyscript/docs/docs/user-guide/plugins.md

     callback found in test frameworks.

-PyScript's interpreters can run their code either *synchronously* or *asynchronously*.
+PyScript's interpreters can run their code either *synchronously* or *asynchronously* (**note**, the default is asynchronously).
 No matter, the very same sequence is guaranteed to run in order in both cases, the only difference being the naming convention used to reference synchronous or asynchronous lifecycle hooks.

 ### Hooks